Reporting Services with Always On Availability Groups (SQL Server)

 Requirements for using Reporting Services and Always On Availability Groups

-SQL Server 2017 Reporting Services uses the .Net framework 4.0 and supports Always On availability groups connection string properties for use with data sources.
+SQL Server 2017 Reporting Services and Power BI Report Server uses the .Net framework 4.0 and supports Always On availability groups connection string properties for use with data sources.

 To use Always On availability groups with Reporting Services 2014, and earlier, you need to download and install a hotfix for .Net 3.5 SP1.
 The hotfix adds support to SQL Client for AG features and support of the connection string properties ApplicationIntent and MultiSubnetFailover.
 If the Hotfix is not installed on each computer that hosts a report server, then users attempting to preview reports will see an error message similar to the following, and the error message will be written to the report server trace log: